 American baritone Troy Cook recently performed his first Ford in Hamburgische Staatsoper’s Falstaff, following his debut with the company as Marcello in La bohème, and debuted with the Royal Opera, Covent Garden as Guglielmo in Così fan tutte.

-Troy Cook begins the 2015-2016 season as Jupiter in Virginia Opera’s production of Orpheus in the Underworld, followed by debuts with the Dallas Opera as de Bretigny in Manon, Austin Lyric Opera as Figaro in Il barbiere di Siviglia, and the Macau Festival as Valentin in Faust.
+Troy Cook begins the 2015-2016 season as Jupiter in Virginia Opera’s production of Orpheus in the Underworld, followed by debuts with the Dallas Opera as de Bretigny in Manon and the Macau Festival as Valentin in Faust.
+He returns to North Carolina Opera as Figaro in Il barbiere di Siviglia, which also serves as his debut part with Austin Opera.
 On the concert stage, he sings Handel’s Messiah with the Pacific Symphony and Indianapolis Symphony.
 Future seasons include performances with Washington National Opera, San Diego Opera, and Opera Philadelphia.

 The 2014-2015 season brought important role debuts for the baritone, including Germont in La Traviata with Central City Opera and a critically acclaimed Rodrigo in Don Carlo with Opera Philadelphia.
 He appeared in Lady Be Good at the Teatro de la Zarzuela in Madrid, made his company debut with Utah Opera as Sharpless in Madama Butterfly, and returned to the role of the Marquis de la Force in Poulenc’s Dialogues des Carmélites with both the Portland and Winston-Salem Symphonies.
 Additionally, he debuted with the San Francisco Symphony for Handel’s Messiah, and appeared in concert with both the Portland Symphony and AZ Music Fest.